 Teacher explains her time in Morocco as part of the Teachers for Global Classroom fellowship program

 Editor's note: A Bellefonte Area High School teacher had an opportunity to enhance her knowledge of global education while on a trip to Morocco.
-This came for English teacher Ashlie Crosson, who was approved last year as one of 76 teachers nationwide selected for the Department of State’s Teachers for Global Classroom yearlong fellowship.
-She applied to the program more than a year ago, with a letter of recommendation from Superintendent Michelle Saylor, and was accepted last summer.
-Crosson, who’s been with the district since 2012, said the program required her to take a 10-week intensive online course implemented by the International Research and Exchanges board.
+This came for English teacher Ashlie Crosson, who was approved in 2017 as one of 76 teachers nationwide selected for the Department of State’s Teachers for Global Classroom yearlong fellowship.
+She applied to the program more than a year ago, with a letter of recommendation from Superintendent Michelle Saylor, and was accepted.
+Crosson, who’s been with the district since 2012, said the program required her to take a 10-week intensive online course implemented by the International Research and Exchange board.
 She was then asked to reflect on how what she learned fits into her class and the Bellefonte Area School District.
 Its mission was to help provide a foundation for implementing global education initiatives into teacher classrooms.
-In February, she headed to Washington D.C. for a two-day symposium, accompanied by high school Principal Mike Fedisson and other fellows, to create research questions and collaborate on ideas with others heading to the same country.
+In February 2018, she headed to Washington D.C. for a two-day symposium, accompanied by high school Principal Mike Fedisson and other fellows, to create research questions and collaborate on ideas with others heading to the same country.
 That was followed by a 16-day field experience in a foreign country.

 In a time zone that’s five hours ahead of Bellefonte, Crosson explains her TGC experience that took her to Morocco.

 I taught in Africa.
 I don’t know how many other American teachers can cross that off their bucket list, but I can.
 This year, I have been involved in a Teachers for Global Classrooms fellowship and through this opportunity, I spent two weeks in Morocco with a dozen other educators.